xinbenlv/mcpsq/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request that updates the data in the `data` directory.

 ## License